Paul Kent (actor)

-Paul Kent (October 13, 1930 – October 7, 2011) was an American actor and the founder/artistic director of the Melrose Theatre in West Hollywood.
+Paul Kent (October 13, 1930 – October 7, 2011) was an American actor and the founder and artistic director of the Melrose Theatre in West Hollywood.

 Biography

 Early life

-Kent was born as Paul Inglese on October 13, 1930 in Brooklyn, New York.
+Kent was born as Paul Inglese on October 13, 1930, in Brooklyn, New York.
 He studied acting at the Pasadena Playhouse and briefly served in the United States Army during the Korean War.
 In 1958, he and his parents moved from New York to California, where he trained under Sanford Meisner and later assisted Meisner with his classes.
 The two became close friends and colleagues during Meisner's life, and when Meisner left Los Angeles to go back to New York, he left his teaching methods to be carried on in the West by Kent who consequently taught acting for many years through his theater.

 Kent played a part in the formation of Lucille Ball's Desilu Workshop, where he became the first acting student signed by the workshop.
 According to Hedda Hopper, when Kent appeared at the workshop to help a female friend at an audition, he was discovered by Ball and promptly signed to an actor-stage manager contract.
 Kent's acting roles during this period included a small part in an episode of December Bride in 1957.